OpenHantek/openhantek/docs/adddevice.md

 Codewise you will only need to touch files within `openhantek/src/hantekdso`.

 ## Firmware and usb access
-The firmware goes to `openhantek/res/firmware` in the hex format.
+The firmware goes to `openhantek/res/firmware` in intel hex format.
 Please keep to the filename convention devicename-firmware.hex and devicename-loader.hex.
 The `openhantek/res/firmwares.qrc` should list the new files.

-The firmware/60-hantek.rules file needs the usb vendor/device id to add access permissions.
+The firmware/60-hantek.rules file needs the usb vendor/device id to add access permissions for linux users.
+MacOS users do not have access restrictions.
+On Windows there need to be a driver installed that also manages the usb access.

 ## The hantek protocol
 The hantek protocol itself is encoded in the `src/hantekprotocol` files.